TimTam5566/TimTam5566.github.io/README.md

 - [ ] Deployed on GitHub pages.
 - [ ] Implements responsive design principles.
 - [ ] Uses semantic HTML.
+I have 3 pages that are all linked to the navigation buttons at the top of the page.
+Header and footer are on all pages.
+Version control using git with regular commit and push to Github.

 ### Bonus (optional)
  Add a short paragraph describing the features below, if you included any.